Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 The third-party auditor is expected to run asynchronously, downloading and authenticating a log's contents in the background, so as not to become a bottleneck for the service operator.
 This means that the signatures from the auditor will usually be somewhat delayed.
 Applications MUST specify a maximum amount of time after which an auditor signature will no longer be accepted.
 It MUST also specify a maximum number of entries that an auditor's signature may be behind the most recent `TreeHead` before it will no longer be accepted.
+Both of these parameters SHOULD be small relative to the log's normal operating scale so that misbehavior can be detected quickly.

 Failing to verify an auditor's signature in a query MUST result in an error that prevents the query's response from being consumed or accepted by the application.

 The service operator submits updates to the auditor in batches, in the order